UlyssesZh/UlyssesZh.github.io/_posts/2023-10-31-ruby-spooky-challenge.md

 M
 ```

-Then I suddenly become creative and realized that I can use another regular expression to implement a string-based indexing,
+Then, I suddenly become creative and realized that I can use another regular expression to implement a string-based indexing,
 and that I can use `-p` option of Ruby command line to save even more characters
 (here I smelled code golfing):